-Maiden Holdings, Ltd. ("Maiden") is a publicly-held Bermuda insurance holding company (NASDAQ: MHLD) of which Michael Karfunkel, our founder, major stockholder and chairman and chief executive officer, was a founding stockholder.
-As of December 31, 2013, Michael Karfunkel, Leah Karfunkel, as the sole trustee of the Karfunkel Trust, George Karfunkel and Barry Zyskind owned or controlled approximately 6.2%, 7.6%, 9.4% and 5.1%, respectively, of the issued and outstanding capital stock of Maiden.
+Maiden Holdings, Ltd. ("Maiden") is a publicly-held Bermuda insurance holding company of which Michael Karfunkel, our founder, major stockholder and chairman and chief executive officer, was a founding stockholder.
+As of December 31, 2014, Michael Karfunkel, Leah Karfunkel, as the sole trustee of the Karfunkel GRAT, George Karfunkel and Barry Zyskind owned or controlled approximately 6.1%, 7.5%, 9.3% and 5.1%, respectively, of the issued and outstanding capital stock of Maiden.
 Mr. Zyskind serves as the non-executive chairman of Maiden's board of directors.
 Maiden Insurance Company, Ltd. ("Maiden Insurance"), a wholly owned subsidiary of Maiden, is a Bermuda reinsurer.

 Maiden Insurance was the primary reinsurer under the Personal Lines Quota Share pursuant to which we historically ceded 50% of our P&C gross premium written and related losses (excluding premium ceded to state-run reinsurance facilities) from our P&C business to our quota share reinsurers.
-Maiden Insurance currently receives 25% of the ceded premium and assumes 25% of the related losses solely with respect to policies in effect as of July 31, 2013.
+Maiden Insurance received 25% of the ceded premium and assumed 25% of the related losses solely with respect to policies in effect as of July 31, 2013.
 Conflicts of interest could arise with respect to matters relating to the Personal Lines Quota Share, as well as business opportunities that could be advantageous to Maiden or its subsidiaries, on the one hand, and disadvantageous to us or our subsidiaries, on the other hand.